HackathonHackers/code-of-conduct/README.md

 * TODO: Fill in the rest of the rules from the etiquette document.

+## Laws of Robotics

+There are certain commands moderators can enter as comments in order to manage threads.

+Presently these are:

+* /thread - this is our way of locking threads.
+From there on out, only moderators can post.
+* /slow - only one post per minute per user on the thread is allowed.
+* /ama $AMA-er - this is our way of hosting Ask Me Anything's.
+Only the person doing the AMA can post on that thread and then we have a separate thread for questions.
+This keeps the AMA answers tidy.

+We are looking on expanding these in the future.

 ## FAQs

 > What should I do if I see someone violating the Code of Conduct?